Damages in a Business Litigation Action

 MICRA, the Medical Injury Compensation Reform Act, was enacted in California in 1975.
-It limits recovery of non-economic damages in medical malpractice cases, including claims for pain and suffering and loss of consortium, to $250,000.
+It limits recovery of non-economic damages in Business Litigation cases, including claims for pain and suffering and loss of consortium, to $250,000.
 Somewhat controversially, MICRA does not have a provision for the $250,000 cap to be adjusted for inflation, so the cap has remained at $250,000 since 1975.

 While MICRA limits recovery for non-economic damages, there is no similar limit for economic damages.
-When someone dies as a result of medical malpractice, then, the family’s best recourse for recovery of damages is to put forth a strong claim for economic damages as a result of the death.
+When someone dies as a result of Business Litigation, then, the family’s best recourse for recovery of damages is to put forth a strong claim for economic damages as a result of the death.
 CACI 3921 specifically provides for compensation for the following:

 - The financial support, if any, that decedent would have contributed to the family during either the life expectancy that decedent had before his death or the life expectancy of plaintiff, whichever is shorter;